- Student Life Menu

 Campus Safety & Security: 315-786-2222 (immediate response) or 2222 from a campus phone

 East Hall consists of 294 beds located throughout two residential wings connected by the HUB common area.
-The living area features a combination of double bedrooms and single bedrooms in four spacious styles of suites or quads designed for 6-person, 5-person, 4-person or 3-person occupancy.
+The living area features a combination of double bedrooms and single bedrooms in four spacious styles of suites or quads designed for 6-person or 4-person.
 The suites are furnished with living room and bedroom furniture.
 Each floor within each building has a lounge, study room, vending area, and laundry room.

 Residents must be enrolled full-time each semester to reside in the residence halls.
 “Full-time” is defined as twelve (12) credit hours or more that includes hours adjusted during the drop-add period.
 If a resident falls below the credit hour requirement, they may be removed from the residence halls.